tomoiwasaki/trailer-nailer/README.md

-# comp20-s2017-team21
+COMP20 Final Project Proposal
 by: Minh D. Nguyen, Huynh Tran, Tomo Iwasaki

-Project title: MV Master?
-Music Expert?
-Recognisong?
+Project title: Recognisong

 Problem statement:
 - Create a website that allows user to play a song recognition game.
 In each play, user will watch a short part of a music video and identify the music video.
-- The website will allow the user to choose to do quiz on songs of the same artist, same genre, or just random songs.
+- The website will allow the user to choose to do the quiz on songs of the same artist, same genre, or just random songs.
 - The website will allow users to challenge each other to find the “true” fan of a band or an artist!

 How to solve the problem: